Prisons in Russia

 Prisons in Russia consist of four types of facilities: pre-trial institutions; educative or juvenile colonies; corrective colonies; and prisons.

-The corrective colony is the most common, with 705 institutions (excluding 7 corrective colonies for convicts imprisoned for life) in 2019 across the administrative divisions of Russia.
+A corrective colony is the most common, with 705 institutions (excluding 7 corrective colonies for convicts imprisoned for life) in 2019 across the administrative divisions of Russia.
 There were also 8 prisons, 23 juvenile facilities, and 211 pre-trial facilities in 2019.

 Prisons in Russia are administered by the Federal Penitentiary Service (FSIN).
-The FSIN’s main responsibilities are to ensure the completion of criminal penalties by convicted persons as well as hold detainees accused of crimes.
+The FSIN's main responsibilities are to ensure the completion of criminal penalties by convicted persons as well as hold detainees accused of crimes.
 The FSIN is also responsible for the prisoners’ physical well-being and rights under the Russian government.

-In March 2019 the FSIN has a total prisoner population of 558,778, which included all pretrial detainees.
-This number makes up 0.4% of the population.
-Only 8% of prisoners are female, and juveniles make up 0.2%.
+In January 2023 the FSIN has a total prisoner population of 433,006, which included all pretrial detainees.
+This number makes up 0.3% of the population.
+Only 8.9% of prisoners are female, and juveniles make up 0.2%.
 The incarceration rate in 2018 was 416 per 100,000 people.
 There were 947 total institutions that operated under the FSIN in 2015 with a total capacity that could reach 812,804.
 Only 79% of this capacity was in use that year.
-Notably, from 2000 to 2018, the prison population has dropped substantially by 458,228.
+Notably, from 2000 to 2020, the prison population has dropped substantially by 536,476.

 Until 1998, the corrections system in Russia was controlled and operated by the Ministry of the Internal Affairs.
 During this time of operation, it left many aspects of the prisons dismal at best.
 The equipment, properties, communications systems, and weapons that were owned and used for the sole purpose of corrections were neither maintained nor updated.
 This was due to the drastic underfinancing of the corrections systems.
 The prison management felt the worst of this treatment during this period under the authority of the Ministry of Internal Affairs.
 It was reported to have never received more than 60% of its actual required funds throughout that time of oversight.
-Funds dropped to nothing in the three months prior to the Russian Federation’s Ministry of Justice taking over responsibility of the corrections system.
+Funds dropped to nothing in the three months prior to the Russian Federation's Ministry of Justice taking over responsibility of the corrections system.

-Corrective colonies
+Corrective labor colonies

 Corrective colony regimes are categorized as very strict/special, strict, general, and open.
 The detachment (отря́д or otryad) is the basic unit of the prison.
 When not in the detachment, prisoners are required to participate in penal labour, which is in the form of work brigades in colony production zones where prisoners earn a wage of which most is paid to the colony for their upkeep.